kennethy/notes-ddia/README.md

 **Simplicity: Managing Complexity**

 Complexity grows and become difficult to understand as project gets larger.
+Manage complexity with good abstractions.
+Abstractions hide implementation details and encourage code reuse.
+Ulimately, the improve the quality of the software.

+**Evolvability: Making Change Easy**

+System requirements are constantly changing. *Evolvability*, or how easily a system can be modified, is closely linked to its simplicity and its abstractions.